lmash/coffeepoetry/README.md

 ## New Cafe
 Allows a logged in user to create a café.
 Name, location, description and at least one image are mandatory.
-The first image added will be displayed on all list pages for the cafe.
+The first image added will be displayed on all list pages for the café.

 ## Café
-Displays a single cafe with a carousel of images, cafe name, location, description and rating.
+Displays a single café with a carousel of images, café name, location, description and rating.
-Users logged in can review a cafe by clicking the Review button.
+Users logged in can review a café by clicking the Review button.
 The user who created the Café can edit the description and add more images.

 Clicking on the Review button displays a review window, the user can then rate the café using 5 criteria.